rob-cost/rob-cost/README.md

-# Hi there 👋 I’m Roberto
+# Hi there, I'm Roberto 👋

-I’m a **Web Developer**, passionate about building web applications and a lifelong connection to music 🎶.
+I’m a **Web Developer** passionate about transforming ideas into practical applications.
+I love building tools that simplify and enhance people's everyday lives.

-I enjoy turning ideas into useful apps and coding during my free time.
+Beyond coding, I draw inspiration from electronic music, which fuels my curiosity, creativity, and drive to constantly experiment 🎶

----
+--

 ## 🛠️ Tech Stack